tc39/proposal-esm-phase-imports/README.md

 For JavaScript, CSP integration similarly occurs statically before execution, where having `source` phase import handle to a JS `ModuleSource` implies the CSP permission to execute that source.

+For dynamic import, passing an `AbstractModuleSource` to dynamic import would not need to go through CSP checks, since the obtained object would have already been vetted by CSP.

-For `new Worker(module)`, the CSP policy would need to determine the `src` for the module to check against.
+For `new Worker(module)`, the CSP policy would need to be applied against the `src` for the module to verify that there is no policy violation between the separate CSP contexts.
 In this case, it should be possible to recreate the original CSP `src` from the `[[HostDefined]]` data, without needing any explicit ECMA-262 integration.

 ### Structured Clone